 Classdojo’s excellent translation feature allows teachers to connect with non-English speakers.
 This feature reduces language barriers and helps parents connect with teachers.
 For example, teachers can send individual messages in English, which translates into a parent’s native language automatically.
 Parents can send messages using their native language, switching to English on the teacher’s side.

 There are 36 different languages available in the ClassDojo application.
 Hence this feature reduces the need for interpreters to maintain ongoing communication with parents.
 Parents can use the translation feature to ask questions or communicate information about their children.

 - Click on your name in the upper right corner of the page

 - Select “Account Settings”

 - Under “Language preference,” select your desired language

 Teachers can see when a parent views a Class Story post, by looking at the “Translation viewed by X parents” beneath the post.

-ClassDojo is one of many applications used in schools.
-Another learning platform often used is Schoology.
+ClassDojo is one of various applications used in schools to communicate with parents.
+Another learning platform often used are talkingpoints, and Schoology.
 However, ClassDojo’s unique features are sometimes preferred by educators.